MicrosoftDocs/architecture-center/docs/cloud-adoption/organization/cloud-automation.md

 - Developers with DevOps and infrastructure expertise.
 - IT engineers with DevOps and automation expertise.

-Commonly, these subject matter experts are already providing capabilities in other areas such as cloud adoption, cloud governance, or cloud platform.
+These subject matter experts might be providing capabilities in other areas such as cloud adoption, cloud governance, or cloud platform.
 After they demonstrate proficiency at automating complex workloads, you can recruit these experts to deliver automation value.

 ## Mindset